 Only a fifth of companies in the survey responded saying they have a full understanding of GDPR.
 In addition, 38% say they have a reasonable understanding.
 Combined, this means that 58.2% of Danish business executives and owners feel they have some understanding, while the remainder have little or no understanding of the new rules their companies must follow from 25th May.

 Lack of information

 Business owners and managers believe that their lack of knowledge about the new EU personal data regulations, is in part due to the lack of public information available.
-Only about one in twenty say that they have been ‘very well informed’ about GDPR, and one in four say that the public authorities have done a good enough job of informing people.
+Only about one in twenty say that they have been ‘very well informed’ about GDPR.
+With one in four saying that the public authorities have done a good enough job of informing people.

 “When so many people feel that the authorities have not informed them well enough, it means by definition that they have not received sufficient information.
 It is problematic that there is no better information on such comprehensive rules,” Ali Cevik says.